 3. Use children’s books to talk about microaggressions

 Once you’re on the lookout for microaggressions, you’ll probably notice them happening in many stories.
 Take a moment to notice the slight with your child, and to name it as a microaggression.
-Ask children how they think the character who received the snub might be feeling.
+Ask children how they think the character who hears these hurtful words about their identity might be feeling.

-Here are just a few books you can use, that are both moving stories and that contain moments of microaggressions:
+Here are just a few books you can use, that are both moving stories and that address microaggressions:

 Yo Soy Muslim by Mark Gonzales and Mehrdokht Amini

-The book is about the beauty of being both Latin@ and Muslim, but also about the slights and inappropriate questions a father knows his daughter will receive.
+The book is about the beauty of being both Latine and Muslim, but also about the slights and inappropriate questions a father knows his daughter will receive.
 (Recommended for ages 3 – 7)

 Morris Micklewhite and the Tangerine Dress by Christine Baldacchino and Isabelle Malenfant